kilimanj4r0/IU_F21_OS/README.md

-# IU_F21_OS
+# Operating Systems Course, Fall 2021 Semester, Innopolis University
-Operating Systems Course, Fall 2021 Semester, Innopolis University
+The solutions of the lab assignments